 If you try to draw a room and just draw a floor and walls without taking proportion into account you will find that the ceiling does not match up at all.
 Art Lessons: Artist in Residence Watercolor Lessons.
 Norval Morrisseau - Footprints.
 Norval Morrisseau: Copper Thunderbird worked to instill pride in his people Deceased: Dec.
 4, 2007 By Cheryl Petten Norval Morrisseau has been known by many names.

 Some have called him the father or grandfather of Native Canadian art.
 Others dubbed him the Picasso of the North.
 Morrisseau was born on March 14, 1932 in Fort William, now part of Thunder Bay, Ont.
+Morrisseau’s time of learning from his grandparents was cut short when he was sent away to a Catholic boarding school, where he endured abuse-physical, sexual and emotional.
+Although he was no longer attending school, Morrisseau was eager to continue his learning, but now his teachers would be his grandfather and the other Elders in the community.
 Reading.
 Slow Looking and 5 Other Simple Activities to Enhance Your Students’ Ability to Analyze Art - The Art of Ed.
 Magazine / Slow Looking and 5 Other Simple Activities to Enhance Your Students’ Ability to Analyze Art With everything you have to fit into your curriculum, do you ever feel like some things just fall by the wayside?

 Gestalt Principles.
 Gestalt Principles Gestalt is also known as the "Law of Simplicity" or the "Law of Pragnanz" (the entire figure or configuration), which states that every stimulus is perceived in its most simple form.

 -architect Tadao Ando Pared down to its barest essence, wabi-sabi is the Japanese art of finding beauty in imperfection and profundity in nature, of accepting the natural cycle of growth, decay, and death.
 It's simple, slow, and uncluttered-and it reveres authenticity above all.
-Wabi-sabi is flea markets, not warehouse stores; aged wood, not Pergo; rice paper, not glass.
 UR Courses: Log in to the site.
 Culture Weekly - What is art education’s answer to the refugee...
 7 art initiatives that are transforming the lives of refugees.
 Students Respond to the Refugee Crisis Through Art.
 Images help us think.